opensearch-project/documentation-website/_search-plugins/concurrent-segment-search.md

 Non-concurrent search calculates the document count error and returns it in the `doc_count_error_upper_bound` response parameter.
 During concurrent segment search, the `shard_size` parameter is applied at the segment slice level.
 Because of this, concurrent search may introduce an additional document count error.

 For more information about how `shard_size` can affect both `doc_count_error_upper_bound` and collected buckets, see [this GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/11680#issuecomment-1885882985).

-The [Anomaly Detection](https://opensearch.org/docs/latest/observing-your-data/ad/index/) plugin is not compatible with concurrent segment search.
-To use concurrent segment search with the Anomaly Detection plugin, disable concurrent segment search for the anomaly detection result indexes by applying the index-level setting.
-By default, the result indexes are specified by the `.opendistro-anomaly-results` alias.
-See [this GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/12331) for more information.
-{: .warning}

 ## Developer information: AggregatorFactory changes